-Every I meet on the circuit thinks they'd be more if only they published a book.
-People I meet at cocktail parties and events want to know how I got my books published because they all “have a book in them.”
+Every speaker I meet on the circuit thinks they’d be more successful if only they published a book.
+People I meet at cocktail parties and networking events want to know how I got my books published because they all “have a book in them.”
 Even published authors only want to talk about their next book; the ones that have already been released are old news.

-Everyone wants to .
+Everyone wants to publish a book.

 An autographed hardback copy of Owen’s most recent book, Contraptions, sits proudly on my coffee table, right next to books by two of my other favorite artists, Mark Rothko and Saul Steinberg and Joanne McPike’s Think.
 I don’t have Delaney’s latest, My Animal Friends of No Name Key, but I’m hoping to add a personalized copy to my library soon (hint, hint).